ashwinravi1259/docs-test-fork/docs/agent-wallet/admin/overview.md

 # Admin Overview

-The admin is the entity that creates and manages the Agent Wallet.
+The Admin is the entity that creates, manages, and holds ownership of the Agent Wallet.
 They are responsible for:

 1. Managing PKPs (Agent Wallets)
 2. Managing delegatees